 - 1. Make sure you have properly connected power to the computer and monitor.
-Refer to the Quick Setup Guide. - 2.
+Refer to the Quick Setup guide. - 2.
 Check for loose cables inside your computer.
-Refer to the User's Guide for instructions on removing the outside cover and cable locations. - 3.
-Make sure no components have been jarred loose during shipping.
+Refer to the system Reference guide for instructions on removing the outside cover and cable locations.

+- 3. Make sure no components have been jarred loose during shipping.
 Components to look for are the CPU, SIMMs, and external cache.
-Refer to the User's Guide for instructions on removing the outside cover and for component locations. - 4.
+Refer to the System Reference guide for instructions on removing the outside cover and for component locations. - NOTE: Pentium Pro computers do not have external cache.
+This cache is contained within the Pentium Pro processor. - 4.
 If your computer fails to boot, contact your service provider.
 Also, refer to your Warranty information for the telephone numbers for customer support.